akalongman/sublimetext-autobackups/README.md

 		// If true, backup file opened in same line as cursor in original file "open_in_same_line": true,

-		// If true, show backup previews
+		// If true, show backup previews (only in ST3) "show_previews": true
-		"show_previews": true
 	}
 ```